Nascom/jmeter-vm-setup/README.md

 A test setup that is included (in vars.yml.dist) will create 2 VMs, but you can create as many as you want.

 **NOTE**: You should copy vars.yml.dist to vars.yml and edit it to fit your needs, make sure you use the correct key pair!
+If you do not use the AWS ubuntu image, you will have to adapt the playbooks as well ...

 To create the VMs execute the following :

     ansible-playbook create-vm.yml

+Once all VMs are actually running (check on the [AWS Lightsail dashboard](https://lightsail.aws.amazon.com/ls/webapp/home/resources)) you can provision all VMs by executing the following :

+    ./provision.sh

-To destroy the VMs execute the following :
+To destroy the VMs (after running the load test) execute the following :

     ansible-playbook destroy-vm.yml